How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Gathering all the supplies necessary to create an emulsifying sugar scrub is crucial.
 Some ingredients are mandatory in your formulation, like emulsifying wax and sugar.
 There are a few base products needed for every emulsifying scrub.

 However, there are optional components you may add to your scrub.
-Preservatives and fragrances can elevate your sugar scrub or make them long-lasting.
+Preservatives and fragrances can enhance your sugar scrub, making it last longer.
 They aren’t necessary for the scrub’s ability to exfoliate or provide results.

 Sugar

 It wouldn’t be a sugar scrub without sugar!
-So please ensure you have enough sugar to add to your scrub because this is the ingredient you’ll need the most.
-Thankfully, sugar is an accessible and cost-effective component for DIY body care products.
+Please ensure you have enough sugar to add to your scrub, as this is the ingredient you’ll need the most.
+Thankfully, sugar is an accessible and cost-effective component for DIY body care products

 Sugar is the exfoliating component; without it, you won’t be able to slough away dead skin cells.
 You’ll need it to reveal softer and more supple skin.